-One of the exciting things about making your own clothes is being able to create glamorous outfits for special occasions.
+One of the exciting things about making your own clothes is the ability to create glamorous outfits for special occasions.
 A boned bodice can put the finishing touch to a dramatic evening dress, and it’s surprisingly easy to make.
-You can also adapt it if you want to try making lingerie, and it can even be useful as a daywear item to provide support for a sore back.
+You can also adapt it if you want to try making lingerie, and it can even be as a daywear item.
 It’s ideal if you want to make bridesmaid outfits or even bridal gowns.

 Choosing your Materials

-There are several different types of boning that can be used to make bodices.
+There are different types of boning that can be used to make bodices.
 Traditionally, whalebones were used, prized for their resilience and rigidity.
-Wooden bones can have similar properties but don’t tend to last as well over time.
+Wooden bones can have similar properties, but usually don’t last as well over time.
 The best options these days are plastic or steel bones.

-For most types of bodice, plastic bones are quite adequate.
+For most types of bodice, plastic bones are usually adequate.
 They’re cheap and easy to get hold of – just ask at your local sewing supply shop – and, usefully, you can resize them at home with a tough pair of scissors.
-However they’re not very good at keeping their shape under pressure.
+However, they’re not particularly good at keeping their shape under pressure.
 If you want your bodice to hold in your stomach and give you a streamlined shape, steel bones are the best option.

 Underbust and Overbust Bodices